dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 {{< /runnable >}}

+Multiple IDs can be specified in a list.
+The list may contain a mixture of UIDs and XIDs.

+Query Example:
+{{< runnable >}}
+{
+  movies(id: [0x3cf6ed367ae4fa80, 0x949c72529f812b1b]) {
+    _uid_
+    name
+    initial_release_date
+    netflix_id
+  }
+}
+{{< /runnable >}}

 ### Expanding Graph Edges

-A query expands edges from node to node by nesting query blocks.
+A query expands edges from node to node by nesting query blocks with `{ }`.

-Query Example: The actors and characters played in "Blade Runner"
+Query Example: The actors and characters played in "Blade Runner".
+The query first finds the node with name "Blade Runner", then follows  outgoing `starring` edges to nodes representing an actor's performance as a character.
+From there the `performance.actor` and `performance,character` edges are expanded to find the actor names and roles for every actor in the movie.
 {{< runnable >}}
 {
   brCharacters(func: eq(name, "Blade Runner")) {